Manjimup, Western Australia: Transportation

 The railway from Bridgetown was extended to Wilgarup in 1909, and the railway line opened in 1911.
 As the line's terminus was near the Manjimup homestead, the station was named Manjimup.
+It was completed in June 1913.
 Aside from passengers, trains were used to transport timber to and from the sawmills in the area.
+It was eventually extended becoming the Northcliffe railway line.
+In 1969, by which time passenger train services on the line had ceased, a new station building was constructed, to cater for road service passengers, rail freight and parcels traffic.
 The rail yards closed in 1997 and were redeveloped into Manji Park tourism precinct in 2003.

 Cars are the primary method of transport in Manjimup – according to the Australian Bureau of Statistics' 2006 census, 91% of people commuting to work were drivers or passengers in cars.
 The next most popular method of transport was walking, at 4.5%.
 The Manjimup Volunteer and Resource Centre runs a community bus service, primarily for youth, seniors, and people with disabilities and the Public Transport Authority contracts school bus services to Warren Bus Service.

 Public transport between Perth and Manjimup consists of Transwa bus services 315 (Sunday) and 321 (Monday and Wednesday) from Perth to Pemberton via Bunbury, and 322 (Monday, Tuesday, Thursday) from Pemberton to Perth, also via Bunbury.
 Travellers can also take the daily Australind train for the Perth to Bunbury portion of the journey.
 South West Coach Lines travels between Perth and Manjimup on weekdays.